 The Twin Resource Center was founded and is directed by Jacqueline Parker Hatch, a licensed clinical social worker in North Carolina.
-She has 30 years of expertise, practicing primarily in healthcare environments, including many years in hospice.
+She has more than 30 years of expertise, practicing primarily in healthcare environments, including many years in hospice.
 What makes her uniquely qualified is that Jacqueline is a twin herself and the daughter of a twin.
 Jacqueline's own twin died when they were 28 years old.
 While she has years of experience working with many grief and loss issues, she has special expertise dealing with twin loss.

 Since 2007 Jacqueline has provided twin focused training to interdisciplinary groups of professionals.
 She has conducted her workshops on a local, state and national level with positive results.
 Feedback from participants report they feel much more equipped to care for twins after learning facts and interventions they would otherwise never have known to consider.